amirsojoodi/Manuals-and-Tutorials/Programming/Profile/README.md

-# Profile and performance tuning CPU codes
+# Profile and performance tuning of CPU codes

 ## Separate debug code from compiled executable